 The museum features the pottery artist, the Late Shoji Hamada as well as the craft works of his collections from foreign countries.

 Togei Messe in Mashiko is on the hill called 'Pottery Hill' located at the north of the Jonai-zaka Street.
-In the museum, mainly the works noted in connection with the late Shoji Hamada, who was designated as a Living National Treasure, are exhibited as well as excellent one produced by other potters living in Mashiko.
+In the museum you can see many works of the late Shoji Hamada, who was designated as a Living National Treasure.
+There are also other excellent exhibits produced by other potters living in Mashiko.
 Shoji Hamada's former residence has been relocated on the premises in front of the museum.
 The climbing kiln, which he used regularly, has been restored and relocated to the site.益子参考館 TEL 0285-72-8846（益子観光課）

-As the only sake brewery in Mashiko town, founded in 1937, Tonoike continue to maintain our unchanging passion, handcraft and sake brewery.
-"SANRAN", a flagship brand of Tonoike Sake Brewery, has received many awards at domestic appraisals together with high praise in overseas. http://www.sanran-sake.com/外池酒造 TEL 0285-72-0001
+As the only sake brewery in Mashiko town, founded in 1937, Tonoike continue to maintain our unchanging passion, handcrafted and sake brewery.
+"SANRAN", a flagship brand of Tonoike Sake Brewery, has received many awards at domestic appraisals together with high praise in overseas.外池酒造 TEL 0285-72-0001

 This facility is owned and operated by Mashiko-town.
-"Mashiko Marche'' that sells products such as fresh local agricultural products, processed goods, crafts, etc, grown on Mashiko's land.
-And they operate a restaurant called "Mashiko Gohan" where you can enjoy the delicious vegetables of the day, including set meals.
-There is a "concierge" where you can consult about migration to Mashiko and also can ask tourist information about the town.
-In addition, they also conduct special exhibitions/workshops and open space rentals. http://translate.google.co.jp/translate?hl=ja&sl=ja&tl=en&u=http%3A%2F%2Fwww.town.mashiko.tochigi.jp%2F道の駅「ましこ」 TEL 0285-72-0001
+"Mashiko Marche'' that sells products such as fresh local agricultural products, processed goods, and crafts grown on Mashiko's land.
+Here you can find a restaurant called "Mashiko Gohan" where you can enjoy the delicious vegetables of the day, including set meals.
+There is a "concierge" where you can consult about migration to Mashiko and also ask tourist information about the town.
+They also conduct special exhibitions/workshops and open space rentals.道の駅「ましこ」 TEL 0285-72-0001